yehjinjang/Text-Analysis/README.md

-# 📝 Text Analysis & Text Mining Projects
+# 📝 Text Analysis Projects

 ## Text Analysis of Domestic and International Reactions to the Movie "Parasite"